dourvaris/nano-python/docs/rpc/methods/account.rst

 ..
    Get number of blocks for a specific **account**

-   :param wallet: Account to get number of blocks for
+   :param account: Account to get number of blocks for
    :type account: str

    :raises: :py:exc:`raiblocks.rpc.RPCException`